Pathology - 24-hour urine collections (including those for 5-HIAA)

-Please read the information and follow the instruction given carefully as failure to do so may result in an inaccurate result and the need to repeat the test.
+Please read the information and follow the instructions given carefully, as failure to do so may result in an inaccurate result and the need to repeat the test.

 What is a 24-hour urine collection?